-Visceral Manipulation is used to locate and solve problems throughout the body.
+Come to Clayton Heights Sports & Therapy Center when you are in need of physical therapy in Surrey.
+Our team uses visceral manipulation to help lessen the negative effects of stress and enhance mobility.
+This method is generally used to locate and solve problems throughout the body.
 It encourages your own natural mechanisms to improve the functioning of your organs, dissipate the negative effects of stress, enhance mobility of the musculoskeletal system through the connective tissue attachments, and influence general metabolism.
-Today, a wide variety of healthcare professionals perform Visceral Manipulation.
-Practitioners include osteopathic physicians, allopathic physicians, doctors of chiropractic, doctors of Oriental medicine, naturopathic physicians, physical therapists, occupational therapists, massage therapists, and other licensed body workers.

 Harmony and health exist when motion is free and excursion is full - when motion is not laboured, overexcited, depressed, or conflicting with neighbouring structures and their mobility.
 Therapists using Visceral Manipulation assess the dynamic functional actions as well as the somatic structures that perform individual activities.
 They also evaluate the quality of the somatic structures and their functions in relation to an overall harmonious pattern, with motion serving as the gauge for determining quality.